katiekeegan/website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Scientific Computing
 - Computational Mathematics
+- Linear Algebra
+- Machine Learning
 - Imaging
-- Dimensionality Reduction
-- Mathematical Data Analysis
 - Applications in healthcare and space science

 # Education to show in About widget